 Pros And Cons Of Relationship Arguments

-- When couples argue, they learn about each other’s flaws, differences of opinions, and ways of thinking.
+- When couples argue, they learn about each other’s and their own flaws, differences of opinions, and ways of thinking.
 It brings them closer by creating a deeper level of understanding.
 When you learn to manage and accept those differences, you will create a loving and peaceful relationship

 - Conflicts can make you stronger as a couple.
-When you resolved a fight with, “I love you and I am glad we are talking about it”, it shows that you value your relationship more than your differences
+When you resolve a fight with “I love you and I am glad we are talking about it,” it shows that you value your relationship more than your differences

 - When you sincerely apologize after a fight, it instills a feeling of purity and wholesomeness.
 You feel good about yourself and your relationship

-- When couples who argue resort to criticism and blame games, they end up using the “You” phrases like “You always”, “You never”, and “You only”.
-Such phrases make the other person feel guilty even if they aren’t on the wrong side
+- When couples who argue resort to criticism and blame games, they end up using the “You” phrases like “You always,” “You never,” and “You only”.
+Such phrases make the other person feel guilty and attacked, and hinders growth

 - When you don’t resolve an argument, you prolong the conflict.
 As a result, you feel angry, bitter, and hostile toward your partner